joniles/mpxj/mkdocs/docs/howto-use-calendars.md

 This isn't quite what we were expecting!
 What's happening here is that `DateRange` is using `java.util.Date` values to represent the start and end of the range, and the `toString` method of the `dateRange` class is just using these values directly.
-As these `java.util.Date` represents a full timestamp, we're seeing the entire timestamp here in our output.
+As these `java.util.Date` represent a full timestamp, we're seeing the entire timestamp here in our output.
 The day, month and year components of the timestamp have been set to a default value (in this case January 1st 0001).